 Cholesterol

 When the cholesterol number is 240 or above, it’s estimated that the risk for heart attack or stroke is more than doubled.
 Along with dietary changes medication will most likely be needed to lower that number to a safer level.
 Cholesterol plays a vital role in our health and well-being.
 Most people are familiar with the term and understand that high cholesterol is a major risk factor when it comes to heart disease and stroke.
 But cholesterol can be confusing because there is good cholesterol, bad cholesterol and numbers that measure the different types.
-Knowing which is which and understanding the numbers will help you develop a plan to keep your cholesterol under control and
+Knowing which is which and understanding the numbers will help you develop a plan to keep your cholesterol under control and reduce the odds of heart disease or stroke.

 What Is Cholesterol?